GaloisInc/HaLVM/HACKING.md

 ## Step #6: Test with some examples

 There are many examples under `HaLVM/examples`, you can choose one, for example, `Core/Hello`, enter the folder, and `make; make run`.
 Note that for examples that use IVC, you have to run `sudo src/mkrenddir/mkrenddir` (under `HaLVM`) to set up the XenStore.

+For `HighLevel/WebServer`, please see this guide: https://github.com/GaloisInc/HaLVM/wiki/HaLVM-Web-Server-Quick-Start for more information.

 ## Wrap-up